 to know about their well-being.

-In English, this literally means that you are asking "Have you eaten yet?”
+In English, this literally means that you are asking, “Have you eaten yet?”
 Asking someone if they have already eaten is also a way of greeting someone hello.
-If the other person answered yes, then you will be glad to know that they are in a good condition and if the other person said no, you might end up having a meal and having a long conversation about your current situation.
+If the other person answered yes, then you will be glad to know that they are in good condition, and if the other person said no, you might end up having a meal and having a long conversation about your current situation.

 Hong Kong is one of the most beautiful places in the world where you can actually feel genuine happiness.
 Starting from the famous tourist spots down to the Chinese people that you might encounter.
 To show your respect as a foreigner, you should at least learn how to speak Cantonese.

-Some of the locals might know how to speak English, it is still better to exert an effort on learning their language even just the basic ones.
+Some of the locals might know how to speak English, but it is still better to exert an effort in learning their language, even just the basic ones.
 From there, locals will feel your openness to discover their culture.
-Greeting someone hello might be a small and easy thing to do but it can actually change the entire day of someone.
+Greeting someone hello might be a small and easy thing to do, but it can actually change the entire day of someone.
 So if you are planning to learn how to speak Cantonese, start with just a simple hello and work your way up.
 It will surely lead you somewhere else.